ZenulAbidin/frameripper/README.md

 3. Open a terminal and run `npm run server --jpgpath <ROOT-FOLDER-OF-JPG-OUTPUT> --pngpath <ROOT-FOLDER-OF-PNG-OUTPUT> --videopath <PATH-TO-VIDEOS> --origins <LIST-OF-DOMAINS-SEPARATED-BY-COMMAS>`.
 If necessary you can change the listening port with `--port`.
 4. In another terminal run `npm run-script build` to compile the client app, then run `serve -l tcp://host:port build` to run the client app on that host and port.
 Make sure it's in the allowed server CORS origins.

+The images will be generated on the server.
+To view them on a headless server, use self-hosted image gallery software.
+For that I use [Piwigo](https://piwigo.org/get-piwigo).

 ## Known issues
 - If project creation XMLHTTPRequest fails, it takes you to the select screen with empty data.
 Treat it as failure.
 - Similarly for settings page.
+- Renaming projects is not supported at this time.